Deepa17/genre_classifier/README.md

 <p> Data used was collected from GTZAN dataset on kaggle </p>
 <h3> Data Preprocessing: </h3>
 <p> The 30 second files were split into 3 second files so as to obtain more data <br>
-  Obtaining spectrograms and training both pre-trained cnn models and custom made models <br>
+  Obtaining spectrograms and training using transfer learning and various other CNN architectures <br>
   gave high accuracies but very less precision <br>
   So a few features like MFCC were extracted and stored in a dataframe <br>
   The extracted features were exported to a csv file "features.csv" </p>